talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

         print("-" * 40)
 ```

-when run will give you:
+when run will give us:

 ```bash
 Address: ('23.220.75.238', 80)